 Address: Brunnengasse 16, 87629 Füssen, Germany

-Finding this store online has proved fruitless, I don’t know if it is still open or not as nothing comes up which is odd, we were just there.
+Finding this store online has proved fruitless; I don’t know if it is still open as nothing comes up, which is odd; we were just there.

-We also bough key ring/purse accents that have a coin built in them for Aldi carts!
+We also bought key ring/purse accents with a coin built in them for Aldi carts!
 Aldi might not be your thing, but they are huge in Europe, so these come in handy.

 Address: Reichenstraße 32 87629 Füssen

 There are endless choices; the main street has an abundance of restaurants.
 Many of which offer traditional German food.
 Here are the places we ate and drank at.